CenterForSpatialResearch/hnyc_geocoder_documentation/address_ranges/address_ranges_issues.md

 + `ST Name Alternate [YEAR]`: Is there yet another street name given on the basemaps that differs from the label?
 Often these will be in parentheses.
 + `ST Unopened [YYYY]`: "Paper Streets".
 If the street was open on the historical basemap (see legend), do not enter anything in this field (default).
 If the street was closed, planned (drawn on the map) but not yet opened, enter a **1** in this field.
-+ `Parity Right` & `Parity Left` : these fields are only used when odd & even numbers's are on same side of street.
++ `Parity Right` & `Parity Left` : these fields are only used when odd & even numbers are on same side of street.
 Enter `M` into `Parity Left` when all street numbers (odd & even) are on the left side of the street.
 Same for `Parity Right`